Close Your Eyes

 Samsara

 Dir.
-Lois Patiño, Spain, no distributor
+Lois Patiño, Spain, Bendita Film Sales

 Samsara, the latest from Galacian filmmaker Lois Patiño, is both expansive and intimate.
 Though split into two halves depicting people and landscapes that are nearly 5,000 miles apart, the film weaves them together as though just two panels in a massive global quilt, threaded with cinematic light.
 Inasmuch as there is a narrative explanation for its radical shift in character and locale, Samsara attributes it to reincarnation, but the film is neither fantastical nor exoticist.
 Rather, it regards spiritual matters as objective facts, merely one facet of existence among many.
 The film is frank about its desire to explore cultures that are not Patiño's own—specifically Laotian Buddhism and the seaweed harvesters of coastal Tanzania.
 Yet forgoing any touristic impulse, Patiño takes his cues from filmmakers such as Peter Hutton and especially Mark LaPore, charting not only the people and places before him but also his fundamental distance from those environments.